 Data accuracy: Scaffolding ensures the accuracy of data interpretation.
 Viewers can accurately read and compare values on the chart by providing a clearly defined scale and reference points.
 This precision enables them to make informed judgments and draw accurate conclusions based on the data presented.

 Contextual understanding: Scaffolding provides context for the data by establishing a visual frame of reference.
 It helps viewers understand where the data points fall within a specific range or time period.
 This contextual understanding is crucial for accurately interpreting trends, patterns, and fluctuations within the data.

 Visual organization: Scaffolding helps in organizing the visual elements of the chart.
 Gridlines and axes create a structured layout, making it easier for viewers to follow the data flow and locate specific data points or categories.
 The visual organization provided by scaffolding enhances the overall readability and comprehension of the chart.

 Alignment and proportion: Scaffolding ensures proper alignment and proportion of the data within the chart.
 Gridlines and axes help maintain consistency in the placement and spacing of data points, ensuring that the chart accurately represents the data relationships.
 This alignment aids in visualizing proportional differences and maintaining a clear visual representation.

 Chart customization: Scaffolding allows for chart customization and adaptability.
-Gridlines and axes can be adjusted to suit the specific needs of the data being presented or the preferences of the audience.
+Gridlines and axes can be adjusted to suit the specific needs of the data being presented or the audience’s preferences.
 They can be scaled, labeled, or customized to highlight specific intervals or values, enhancing the effectiveness and clarity of the chart.